 Travelling slower than storm Amy

-Like many bass anglers I was out trying my luck during storm Amy.
-I really enjoy fishing the storms, and when you get it right its so exhilarating and surprising just how strong a blow you can fish when you have access to the right beaches.
+Like many bass anglers, I was out trying my luck during Storm Amy.
+I really enjoy fishing in storms as when you get it right, it’s exhilarating.
+It’s surprising just how strong a wind you can fish in when you’ve got access to the right beaches.

-Having said all that I got it a bit wrong last night as the wind was more westerly than expected and I didn't really need the stepped-up rod with me holding it for over three hours.
-I was also using a larger 6000 reel with mono due to some braid knots recently.
+That said, I got it a bit wrong last night.
+The wind was more westerly than expected, and I didn’t really need the stepped-up rod, especially with me holding it for over three hours.
+I was also using a larger 6000 reel with mono, thanks to some recent braid knot issues.

-Arrived and was fishing around 7 o'clock.
-Walked to my mark, half a mackerel, short lob around 10 yards out and I was fishing standing with my back to the wind.
-The rod felt like a broom stick and heavy coupled with a 6000 sized reel compared to my usual 9ft set-up and the feel through the mono felt like I wasn't really in contact with what was happening.
+I arrived and started fishing around 7 o’clock.
+I walked to my mark and cast out half a mackerel with a short lob, about 10 yards and stood with my back to the wind.
+The rod felt like a broomstick, heavy and stiff, especially when paired with the mono filled 6000 sized reel.
+The feel through the mono made it seem like I wasn’t really in contact with what was happening out there.

-After about 30 minutes I started to receive some attention and then a lovely knock and run.
-Engaged the freespool, felt the line tighten and fish on.
-The fight after years of using braid was different and I really struggled to feel where the fish was, but it was a good spirited tussle in the crashing waves and undertow.
-Not the size I was after (around 3lb) but very welcome nonetheless.
+After about 30 minutes, I started getting some attention.
+Then came a lovely knock and run.
+I engaged the freespool, felt the line tighten and fish on.
+The fight was different after years of using braid.
+I struggled to feel where the fish was, but it was a spirited tussle in the crashing waves and undertow.
+Not the size I was after (around 3 lb), but very welcome nonetheless.

-As the night progressed I received a few aborted runs, which I hope were from schoolies, and the weed started to become a real pain which meant I couldn't fish as close as I wanted.
-I waited until high but after a spell of no action decided I had enough of battling the weed.
+As the night went on, I had a few aborted runs which I assume were from schoolies, and the weed became a real pain.
+It meant I couldn’t fish as close as I wanted.
+I waited until high tide, but after a spell of no action, I decided I’d had enough of battling the weed.

-Driving home along a deserted road I was stopped by the police for speeding.
-They were apologetic as they issued me a ticket, but I reckon I was travelling slower than the gusts of wind that threatened to blow my ticket away.
+Driving home along a deserted road, I was stopped by the police for speeding.
+They were apologetic as they issued me my ticket, but I reckon I was travelling slower than the gusts of wind that threatened to blow it away.

 Comments